owebjs/oweb/README.md

 # Oweb

-Flexible route handler that built on top of Fastify
+Flexible handler that built on top of Fastify

 ## Installation